Dulwich, South Australia: History

 Prior to European settlement, the general area was inhabited by the Kaurna tribe of Indigenous Australians.

 Dulwich, named after the settlement in the London Borough of Southwark, has its origins in Section 263 of the Adelaide region as laid out by South Australia's first chief surveyor, Colonel William Light.
 It was bought by a Captain of the Royal Navy, Daniel Pring.
 In his initial absence the section was leased to a local cattle dealer, but upon the early death of Pring, his wife inherited the area.
 After several transactions the land was sold; John Hector, manager of the Savings Bank of South Australia bought much of the land with the exception of that located around Victoria Park.
 It was Hector who christened the land as the 'Village of Dulwich', or in the colloquial terms of the time, 'Hector's Paddock'.
 Hector oversaw the subdivision of the land and its transfer to many new owners.
 The Adelaide press at the time, in the form of the Advertiser and the South Australian Gazetter, was exceptionally generous in their words relating to the new village: 'The Suburban Village of Dulwich ... beautifully situated on a gentle rise sufficient to command a view of the sea, with the noble amphitheatre of the hills for a background', 'For building sites convenient to the metropolis, Dulwich has no rival'.

 While Dulwich in 1881 was only home to four residences, by 1891, after a period of explosive growth, there were 50.
 Businesses began to establish themselves in Dulwich during the early part of the 20th century.
 By the 1930s, Dulwich was home to manufacturers, blacksmiths, engineers and other groups.
 This business establishment experienced a surge in the latter part of the 20th century, and offices and businesses now completely line the two major road borders (Greenhill and Fullarton Roads), attracted there by the close proximity to the Adelaide city centre and the lush surroundings.

 With many sons of the suburb fighting in World War II, a Returned Services League was founded with their return.
 Eventually the league building became that of the Dulwich Retired Citizens Club, and with its purchase by the Burnside Council, it has become the Dulwich Community Centre.
 Between 1955 and 1958, a young Tony Blair (British Prime Minister 1997–2007) lived with his family in a house on Ormond Grove while his father Leo was a Law lecturer at the University of Adelaide.
-One of the first Kentucky Fried Chicken stores in the country was established in Dulwich in the 1980s, however by 2000 it had moved to nearby Eastwood.